-- (1) Corporate bonds and government obligations include mortgage-backed securities, which are valued using the retrospective adjustment methodology.
-Prepayment assumptions for the determination of the amortized cost of mortgage-backed securities are based on a three-month constant prepayment rate history obtained from external data source vendors. - (2) The Company did not recognize any OTTI on mortgage-backed securities as of December 31, 2013 and 2012. - (3) The Company did not have mortgage-backed securities with an OTTI to report by CUSIP as of December 31, 2013 or 2012.
+- (1) U.S. government and agency securities and corporate debt securities include mortgage-backed securities, which are valued using the retrospective adjustment methodology.
+Prepayment assumptions for the determination of the amortized cost of mortgage-backed securities are based on a three-month constant prepayment rate history obtained from external data source vendors. - (2) The Company did not recognize any OTTI on mortgage-backed securities as of December 31, 2014 and 2013. - (3) The Company did not have any mortgage-backed securities with an OTTI to report by CUSIP as of December 31, 2014 or 2013.